ytyulkinaxway/axway-open-docs/content/en/docs/central/connect-api-manager/gateway-administation.md

 **Step 3**: Copy those 2 files into a folder (/home/APIC-agents for instance) on the machine where the API Manager environment is located.

 **Step 4**: If not done yet, move the `private_key.pem` and `public_key.pem` files that were originally created when you set up your Service Account to the agent directory (APIC-agents).
-Note that the `public_key` comes from Steps 3 or 4 of [Create a Service Account](/docs/central/cli_central/cli_install/#authorize-your-cli-to-use-the-amplify-central-apis) depending if you choose to use the `der` format or not.
+Note that the `public_key` comes from Steps 3 or 4 of [Create a Service Account](/docs/central/cli_central/cli_install/#authorize-your-cli-to-use-the-amplify-central-apis), depending on whether you choose to use the `der` format.

 #### To install the Dockerized Traceability Agent